nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 ### Load Related for Single Object

-We can load related data for single objects also.
+We can also load related data for single objects.

-In this example, we provide two approaches to load-related data.
+In this example, we provide two approaches to load related data.

-In approach one we use the general method.
+In approach one, we use the general method.

-In approach two we use classmethod `load_related` to load-related data.
+In approach two, we use the classmethod `load_related` to load related data.

 ```Python
 # Code omitted above